keskiju/autocomplete-java/README.md

 * Organize imports automatically on save (TODO)
 * Examine methods and variables of a class and use them as snippets
 * Intelligent sorting of suggestions
-* Refresh class descriptions automatically on save (if linter-javac enabled)
+* Refresh class description automatically on save
 * Refresh all class descriptions manually with the refresh command

 ![Screenshot](https://f.cloud.github.com/assets/69169/2290250/c35d867a-a017-11e3-86be-cd7c5bf3ff9b.gif)